-

 Overhanging vegetation

 Overhanging trees and bushes can be a real nuisance.
-The content below explains the rules and how to go about having overhanging vegetation removed.
+The FAQs below explain the rules and how to go about having overhanging vegetation removed.

 -